 Sleeping on your tum, with your head turned all night, keeps the joints under tension, stopping this nutritional pump from feeding the tissues of the neck adequately.
-The result?
-Pain and early arthritis of the neck joints.
+The result is pain and early arthritis of the spine.

 From an early age, do not put your children to sleep on their

 tums, as advocated by the famous Dr Spock.
 There is an increase in